xxSTORYxx/lab1/README.md

 How does it work：
 -----------------
-When entering a number,the program will distinguish whether the nuber is odd or even.If the number is odd,the program will reset the number as '3 multiply the number then plus 1',else,it will be divided by 2.After that,the program will recheck the value of the number and repeat those steps until the number reach 1.
+When entering a number,the program will distinguish whether the nuber is odd or even.
+If the number is odd,the program will reset the number as '3 multiply the number then plus 1',else,it will be divided by 2.
+After that,the program will recheck the value of the number and repeat those steps until the number reach 1.

 Example：